rentpath/phenotype/README.md

 # Phenotype

-ruby gem for versioning.
+ruby gem for versioning routes.
 Current supports Sinatra and other lightweight rack frameworks.

 ## Versioning an Application

 Currently, versioning only supports blocks so you'll have to wrap your application like so.

 - Version must be numeric